-A Scholarship Program Newsletter was distributed via e-mail each month to participating private schools during the 2011-12 school year; newsletters are distributed via e-mail in an effort to reduce cost.
+A Scholarship Program Newsletter was distributed via e-mail each month to participating private schools during the 2012-13 school year.
 Newsletters are also posted and archived on the scholarship program website in PDF format.
 Each Scholarship Program Newsletter contains reminders of upcoming events and deadlines, articles about Department procedures related to scholarship program participation and compliance, helpful hints for successful demonstration of compliance, and notices of new requirements.
 Contact information and a chart of McKay Scholarship Program deadlines are also included in each newsletter.